nitidbit/jquery_expando_sample_app/README.md

 You'll need to modify the thin/*.yml config files and the app main file and name along with config.ru (which starts the app by class name).

+Once you've got the source code,

+    % bundle install
+    % rake run

+That should get you on your way.
+You'll be able to see the jquery plugin on the front page (localhost:5678).

 ##Notes:

 I went through the process of cloning this and starting up a new app from this template.
 There were a few extra steps i had to do to make things really roll...